jojonium/easy-show-downloader/README.md

 it primarily for myself and my own personal use case.
 That said, pull requests are welcome if you want to add features.

+It's also not particularly well-written, efficient, or pretty, because I wrote it in approximately two days.

 ## Running development server

 Edit `config.json`: